Congratulations! Your customers trust and value you enough to give you their email addresses.

 What You Can And Cannot Do

 - Make it clear that the message is coming from you.
 Don’t manipulate, lie or hide the email origin.
 Using email lists with your business domain name gives credibility to the message and helps people detect spam and phishing attempts.

 - Don’t use deceptive subject lines.
 There’s a difference between catchy and crafty.
 A subject line is almost like a promise.
-People open emails expecting a fulfillment of that promise.
-Don’t let them down.
+People open emails expecting the fulfillment of that promise.
+So, don’t let them down.
 Keeping your word builds trust and trust is a huge asset for retail businesses.

 - Identify the message as an ad.
-You know it’s a promotion, but recipients may not.
-Letting people know your message is an ad aids in transparency and clarity of message.
+You know it’s a promotion, but recipients may not, and letting people know your message is an ad aids in transparency and clarity of message.

 - Tell them where to find you.
 CAN-SPAM requires businesses to include a physical postal address on their commercial emails.
 Providing a physical address encourages open communication and automatically boosts legitimacy.
 How else are people going to know where to send your birthday presents?

 - Give people a way out, then respect their decision.
-Having someone unsubscribe from you emails is not the end of the world.
+Having someone unsubscribe from your emails is not the end of the world.
 In fact, it helps fine tune your marketing audience.
 Resourceful businesses offer several subscription categories and give people an option to pick and choose their subscription preferences before unsubscribing completely.

 - Know what you’re sending and what’s being sent on your behalf.
 Ultimately, you are responsible for your messages, even if you hire email marketing vendors.
 Review all content for accuracy and appropriateness.
 It’s your name on the line.

 Basically, be honest, treat people with respect, and protect your brand character.
 Now that you know what you CAN and can’t do, let’s get to doing it!